Tankanow/tankthinks.net/home/src/posts/2023/07/first-principles-2-know-your-strengths.md

 You may find that skills you've mastered in the past don't apply in the same way. **Knowledge**, e.g. as a SME in Marketing, Application Development, Security, etc., enables you to apply your expertise in novel ways as the organization swerves towards product-market fit.

 However, *leverage* is what startups crave most: the ability to do more with less.
 Here, your **Talents** are your guide.
-Behind every famous startup story of a hacker building an operating system in a garage, a product visionary applying art to design, or a leader building a culture of Joy are the **Talents** of those founders.
+Behind every famous startup story - a hacker building an operating system in a few days, a product visionary applying art to design, or a leader building a culture of Joy - are the **Talents** of those founders, because talents are a gateway to *Flow State* (more on this in a coming chapter).

 ## A Story